kar-hk/ca-tan/README.md

 ## 🌐 Deployment

-> ⚠️ Live deployment not added yet.
+>  Live deployment is added: https://ca-tan-gold.vercel.app/.
 You can deploy using:
 - **Frontend:** Vercel
 - **Backend:** Render / Railway